-Some of us smoked pot when we were teens in the ’70s and ’80s, even the early ’90s.
-It was risky, which made it fun.
+Some of us smoked pot when we were teens in the ’70s, ’80s and early ’90s.
 We could act dumb, have a last hurrah before having to take life seriously.

-Our friends did it too, but in no way did the adults in our world condone it — not parents, not teachers, not our boss if we want to keep a job.
+However, back then, the adults in our world did not condone it — not parents, not teachers, not our boss if we want to keep a job.
 The police might catch us.
 Our parents might ground us.
 We were at risk, so we didn’t smoke all that much.

 It’s not uncommon to find 11-year-olds getting it from their friends at school.
 Sometimes it shows up with 8-year-olds, and that happens in affluent communities.
 One reason is that it’s been decriminalized in practice, if not by law.
 Another reason is that drug education has been taken out of so many schools.